Manual Route Planning: Is It Still Relevant?

 Manual route planning is the process of manually devising the order of stops and directions for a specific journey, without relying on automated algorithms or optimization tools.

-It involves relying on the expertise of the dispatchers, or delivery managers who manually determine the optimal route for deliveries.
+It involves relying on dispatchers’ expertise or delivery managers who determine the optimal route for deliveries.
 Instead of using advanced algorithms, businesses rely on manual routing to analyze factors such as location, order priority, and road networks.

 While manual route planning has been the conventional method for years, advancements in technology now offer alternatives that can significantly enhance efficiency and drive business growth.